MindscapeHQ/raygun4node/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using "npm test".

 ## Release History
+- 0.8.0 - Add offline support
-- 0.7.1 - Default useSSL to true.
+- 0.7.1 - Default useSSL to true
 - 0.7.0 - Add onBeforeSend hook, api endpoint options, and bug fixes
 - 0.6.2 - Fix utf8 chars causing 400s, log when errors occur when posting
-- 0.6.1 - Replace deprecated request.host with request.hostname if it exists.
+- 0.6.1 - Replace deprecated request.host with request.hostname if it exists
-- 0.6.0 - Added ability to send tags with exception reports.
+- 0.6.0 - Added ability to send tags with exception reports
 - 0.5.0 - Added filters for sensitive request data, and better affected user tracking
 - 0.4.2 - Minor test refactor
 - 0.4.1 - Fixed issue where getting cpu information returned undefined